Trail Sense

 Transpiration bag

-A transpiration bag is a plastic bag tied around a leafy branch to collect water.
-Use multiple bags to increase yield.
+A transpiration bag is a plastic bag tied around a leafy branch of a tree you have identified as safe (non-toxic) to collect water.

 1. Tie a plastic bag around a leafy branch, ensuring that the bag is airtight.